 While it’s easy to understand, you may end up paying a lot more for transactions that typically cost less to process.

-This turns out to be more cost-effective in the long run as your business scales and you process more (including being able to directly benefit from Level 2 and Level 3 interchange rates).
+This often turns out to be more cost-effective in the long run as your business scales and you process more (including being able to directly benefit from Level 2 and Level 3 interchange rates).

 A note on payment processing fees